dbactual/thomaspaine-www/content/works/dissertation-on-the-first-principles-of-government.md

    authority to make, to take from the commencing generation, and from all future ones, the right and free agency by which itself acted.

-   “In whatever light hereditary succession, as growing out of the will and testament of some former generation, presents itself, it is both criminal and absurd.
+   "In whatever light hereditary succession, as growing out of the will and testament of some former generation, presents itself, it is both criminal and absurd.
 A cannot make a will to take from B the property of B, and give it to C; yet this is the manner in which what is called hereditary succession by law operates.
-A certain former generation makes a will, under the form of a law, to take away the rights of the commencing generation, and all future generations, and convey those rights to a third person, who afterwards comes forward, and assumes the government in consequence of that illicit conveyance.”
+A certain former generation makes a will, under the form of a law, to take away the rights of the commencing generation, and all future generations, and convey those rights to a third person, who afterwards comes forward, and assumes the government in consequence of that illicit conveyance."

    The history of the English Parliament furnishes an example of this kind;
    and which merits to be recorded, as being the greatest instance of